BatteredBunny/papes/README.md

 # Papes
 Repo of animated wallpapers i found using a search engine

-# Using with swww and hypland on NixOS
+# Using with swww and hyprland on NixOS

 ```nix
 # flake.nix